PACIFIC ISLANDER NATIONAL PLAN

 The four year study explored ways to empower Pacific-Island United Methodists to fully participate in the life of The UMC and be agents of Christian love and service within the world community; enable Pacific-Islander United Methodists to navigate their faith life in their new surroundings, incorporating their gifts from their respective island homes with appropriate resources in their new home; join all members of The United Methodist Church in bringing different and diverse gifts to the table; and affirm the common heritage of Pacific-Island people.

 Leadership development is a critical need within the Pacific Islander United Methodist Church ministry.
 In general, Pacific Islanders have been here in the United States for approximately four decades with many of them arriving as recent immigrants.
-In line with that state of recent migration, we have a United Methodist Pacific Island ministry that is young and fluid.
-As a result, much of the Pacific Island ministry that exists today is a hybrid of ministry.
+In line with that state of recent migration, we have a United Methodist Pacific Island ministry that is young and fluent.
+Thus, much of the Pacific Island ministry that exists today is a hybrid of ministry.

 Youth and Young Adult Leadership Development

 Youth and young adult leadership development is a primary focus of the work of Pacific Island ministry.
-In most instances, the Pacific Island church is able to meet the spiritual and social needs of its adult members, but fails miserably in meeting the needs of the second generation.
-According to data gathered through the youth focus groups, it was clear that while the first generation has found everything within the four walls of the church, the youth and young people have sometimes wandered outside of the church to find a place to fit in and to find things to fill the deep need for belonging and affirmation.
+In most instances, the Pacific Island church can meet the spiritual and social needs of its adult members.
+However, there is room for improvement by meeting the needs of the second-generation who lacks sense of belonging and affirmation.